Quantum Counterpart of Equipartition Theorem in Quadratic Systems: Quantum Counterpart of Generalizad equipartition theorem

 Discussions are presented here to conclude this section.
-Once we take the classical limit ($\hbar\rightarrow 0$) and the weak-coupling limit ($c_{\as uj}\rightarrow 0$), \eq{18} reduces to $ \langle X_{i}\partial H_{\s}/\partial X_{j} \rangle=\delta_{ij}/\beta$ \cf{Hs}, which is termed as the generalized equipartition theorem \cite{Magnano2020}.
-We also emphasize that though the right hand side of \eq{18} depends on different degrees of freedom ($i$ and $j$), the function $(\omega/2)\coth(\beta\omega/2)$ is universal for all the degrees of freedom.
-That is the ``equipartition" in quantum sense.
+Once we take the classical limit $\hbar\rightarrow 0$ and the weak-coupling limit $c_{\as uj}\rightarrow 0$, \eq{18} reduces to $ \langle X_{i}\partial H_{\s}/\partial X_{j} \rangle=\delta_{ij}/\beta$ \cf{Hs}, which is termed as the generalized equipartition theorem \cite{Magnano2020}.
+We also emphasize that though the right-hand side of \eq{18} depends on different degrees of freedom ($i$ and $j$), the function $(\omega/2)\coth(\beta\omega/2)$ is universal for all the degrees of freedom, which is the ``equipartition" in a quantum sense.
 Therefore, \eq{18} is termed as the quantum counterpart of the generalized equipartition theorem.
-It is evident that \eqtwo{PQ}{PP} reduce to the results in \citeref{Bialas2019,Ghosh2023} for the single mode ($n_{\s}=1$) case. \markblue{Besides, by noticing that $\langle \hP_{u}\partial H_{\BO}/\partial \hP_{u} \rangle$ equals twice the kinetic energy of the $u$th oscillator and $\bj^{PP}(\omega)=\omega\bo^{-1}\bj^{QQ}(\omega)\bo^{-1}$ \cf{chiPP}, \eqtwo{Peet}{PP} reduce to the results presented in \citeref{luczka2020quantum}. }
+It is evident that \eqtwo{PQ}{PP} reduce to the results in Refs\,.\cite{Bialas2019,Ghosh2023} for the single mode $n_{\s}=1$ case. \markblue{Besides, by noticing that $\langle \hP_{u}\partial H_{\BO}/\partial \hP_{u} \rangle$ equals twice the kinetic energy of the $u$th oscillator and $\bj^{PP}(\omega)=\omega\bo^{-1}\bj^{QQ}(\omega)\bo^{-1}$ \cf{chiPP}, \eqtwo{Peet}{PP} reduce to the results presented in \citeref{luczka2020quantum}. }